 Greetings and welcome to the Office of Diversity and Inclusion.
 We are one of the many campus resources at New England College providing services for all faculty, staff, and students.
-This is an exciting time for our institution and we are thrilled for the Class of 2021 to join us!

 We seek to establish partnerships with community members to create an inclusive student-centered environment that fosters respect for each person.
 Working together is one of the most effective ways to identify solutions for change.
 Campus programs throughout the year will invite us to learn from our individual and collective experiences.
 Please take advantage of the many opportunities to create a memorable student experience at New England College.

 We hope that you will visit our office located in the Simon Center on the 5th floor!

 The Office of Diversity and Inclusion (ODI) is dedicated to providing intentional programs and services that enhance self-awareness, academic success, cross-cultural engagement, as well as encourage individual and collective advocacy.
 We will assist in creating an inclusive campus environment that fosters respect for each person, equity, appreciation for all cultures, and promote diverse ideas within the New England College community.

 The Office of Diversity and Inclusion (ODI) seeks to create an environment that is student-centered where all members build capacity for cross-cultural competence that serves as a catalyst for social justice.